Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

 * ``PIPE_CAP_SYSTEM_SVM``: True if all application memory can be shared with the GPU without explicit mapping.
 * ``PIPE_CAP_VIEWPORT_MASK``: Whether ``TGSI_SEMANTIC_VIEWPORT_MASK`` and ``TGSI_PROPERTY_LAYER_VIEWPORT_RELATIVE`` are supported (see GL_NV_viewport_array2).
 * ``PIPE_CAP_MAP_UNSYNCHRONIZED_THREAD_SAFE``: Whether mapping a buffer as unsynchronized from any thread is safe.
+* ``PIPE_CAP_GLSL_ZERO_INIT``: Choose a default zero initialization some glsl variables.
+If `1`, then all glsl shader variables and gl_FragColor are initialized to zero.
+If `2`, then shader out variables are not initialized but function out variables are.

 .. _pipe_capf: